EDChui/katacoda-scenarios/slack-bot/step2.md

-# Reply to a @mention message
+# Reply to a @mention Message

-This part of the tutorial will show how the bot can send a message only when it is mentioned using @mention feature.
+This part of the tutorial will show how the bot can send a message only when it is mentioned using [@mention](https://slack.com/help/articles/205240127-Use-mentions-in-Slack#mention-someone) feature.

-In this part we will use [slack-bolt](https://pypi.org/project/slack-bolt/) instead of [slackeventapi](https://pypi.org/project/slackeventsapi/) as Bolt covers not only Events API but also all the latest Slack Platform features.
+From this part onward, we will use [slack-bolt](https://pypi.org/project/slack-bolt/) instead of [slack-sdk](https://pypi.org/project/slack-sdk/) and [slackeventapi](https://pypi.org/project/slackeventsapi/) as the Bolt framework is build on top of slack-sdk and covers not only the Events API, but also all the latest Slack Platform features.

 ## Configuration in Slack App

 ### Create an App Token

-Before we start coding, we have to make some more configuration for out bot.
+Before we start coding, we have to make some more configuration for our bot.

 1. Go to https://api.slack.com/apps and select your app.
 2. In the "Basic Information" of Settings, scroll down to the section *"App-Level Tokens"*, select **"Generate Token and Scopes"**.